jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 <sup>c</sup> When the sun is south of the equator, you can use a knife blade to
 cast a shadow on the solar-noon position as an alignment guide.
-Otherwise, it may be helpful as an extended marker of solar noon.
+Otherwise, it may still be helpful as an extended marker of solar noon.
 {:.tangent .indent}

 ### Navigating with a 12-hour dial